Radlin, Silesian Voivodeship: History

-First mention of the settlement of Biertułtowy (which now makes the center of Radlin) comes from 1305, as Bertholdi villa.
+First mention of the settlement of Biertułtowy (which now is the center of Radlin) comes from 1305, as Bertholdi villa, when it was part of Piast-ruled Poland.
 The very name Radlin probably comes from the Polish word radło, which means ard.

-In the 19th century, Radlin was one of the biggest villages of the Rybnik County of the Kingdom of Prussia.
+In the 18th century, it was annexed by the Kingdom of Prussia.
+In the 19th century, Radlin was one of the biggest villages of the Rybnik County.
 Like other locations of Upper Silesia, it grew in the 19th century, when several enterprises were opened there – Coal Mine Marcel, Coke Plant Radlin.
-In 1922, after Silesian Uprisings, it became part of Poland.
+In 1922, after Silesian Uprisings, it became again part of Poland.
+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, Radlin was occupied by Germany until 1945.

+Between 1975 and 1997 Radlin was a district of the city of Wodzisław Śląski.